nawazshareefshaiksfdc/SkillBridgeDailyTasks/CallBackFunction/callback2Folder/README.md

 function map(elements, cb) {
   // Do NOT use .map, to complete this function.
   // How map works: Map calls a provided callback function once for each element in an array, in order, and functionructs a new array from the res .
-  // Produces a new array of values by mapping each value in list through a transformation function (iteratee).
+  // Produces a new array of values by mapping each value in list through a transformation f+-unction (iteratee).
   // Return the new array.
 }